 PESTICIDE FIRE PLAN - Plan for a fire emergency: 1) provide clear plan-of-action instructions to guide responses during the critical, confusing early minutes of a fire; 2) provide fire officials with a summary of the chemicals stored and information on hazards and special fire-fighting techniques; and 3) demonstrate evidence of prior planning to reduce fire-related risks, should charges of negligence or lawsuits follow.
 Fire and Emergency Response.
 Individual farms should contact their local First Responder units prior to needing them for an emergency event.
 At a minimum, growers and farm operators should provide First Responders with an inventory of the pesticides and other agrichemicals that may normally be expected to be in storage at each location during the season or year, and a map of the farm with clear designation of pesticide and fertilizer storage facilities, and any compressed gas sites.
 It is important that your local fire department(s) understand that it is inappropriate to apply water, or at least heavy hose streams, to fires in pesticide and/or fertilizer storage facilities.
 Farm maps should also include the locations of cut-offs for electricity, gas and fuels, and the location of water sources.
 Water sources may need to be protected by diking or other means.
 Runoff of chemicals and water from spills or fires must be contained.
 In the event of a fire or other emergency, every employee and family member on the farm should be capable of contacting First Responders.
-For additional information on pre-planning with your local First Responders, contact University of Georgia's Pesticide Safety Program Coordinator at (706) 540-4108 or email to mickeyt@uga.edu.
+For additional information on pre-planning with your local First Responders, contact University of Georgia's Pesticide Safety Program Coordinator at (706) 542-2141 or email to ajohns14@uga.edu.

 PESTICIDE STORAGE - Safe pesticide storage significantly increases farm safety and protects your pesticides.
 Inadequate storage exposes your farm to the costs and difficulty of clean-up; liability in the event of a spill or fire; liability if a person or animal is injured or killed; the costs of EPA/state/OSHA fines; your cost and time to correct violations; and finally, the cost of the pesticides.
-Georgia Department of Agriculture can provide publications that offer thoughtful guidance in preparing a pesticide storage site.
+UGA Extension Bulletin 1095: Pesticide Storage and Mixing Facilities can provide thoughtful guidance in preparing a pesticide storage site.
+Visit the University of Georgia Extension Publication website for access: https://extension.uga.edu/publications.html.